 General relativity is not merely a theory of gravity.
 Like special relativity before it, the general theory is a framework within which to formulate all the laws of physics, classical and quantum-but now with gravity included.
 However, there is one remaining, crucial, gaping hole in this framework: It is incapable of functioning, indeed it fails completely, when conditions become so extreme that space and time themselves must be quantized.
 In those extreme conditions general relativity must be married in some deep, as-yet-ill-understood way, with quantum theory, to produce an all-inclusive quantum theory of gravity-a theory which, one may hope, will be a "theory of everything."
 To this we shall return, briefly, in Chaps.
-25 and 27.
+26 and 28.

 In this chapter, we present, in modern language, the foundations of general relativity.
 Our presentation will rely heavily on the concepts, viewpoint, and formalism developed in Chaps.
-2 and 23.
+2 and 24.

 We shall begin in Sec.
-24.2 with a discussion of three concepts that are crucial to Einstein's viewpoint on gravity: a local Lorentz frame (the closest thing there is, in the presence of gravity, to special relativity's "global" Lorentz frame), the extension of the principle of relativity to deal with gravitational situations, and Einstein's equivalence principle by which one can "lift" laws of physics out of the flat spacetime of special relativity and into the curved spacetime of general relativity.
+25.2 with a discussion of three concepts that are crucial to Einstein's viewpoint on gravity: a local Lorentz frame (the closest thing there is, in the presence of gravity, to special relativity's "global" Lorentz frame), the extension of the principle of relativity to deal with gravitational situations, and Einstein's equivalence principle by which one can "lift" laws of physics out of the flat spacetime of special relativity and into the curved spacetime of general relativity.
 In Sec.
-24.3, we shall see how gravity prevents the meshing of local Lorentz frames to form global Lorentz frames, and shall infer from this that spacetime must be curved.
+25.3, we shall see how gravity prevents the meshing of local Lorentz frames to form global Lorentz frames, and shall infer from this that spacetime must be curved.
 In Sec.
-24.4, we shall lift into curved spacetime the law of motion for free test particles, and in Sec.
-24.5, we shall see how spacetime curvature pushes two freely moving test particles apart and shall use this phenomenon to make contact between spacetime curvature and the Newtonian "tidal gravitational field" (gradient of the Newtonian gravitational acceleration).
+25.4, we shall lift into curved spacetime the law of motion for free test particles, and in Sec.
+25.5, we shall see how spacetime curvature pushes two freely moving test particles together or apart and shall use this phenomenon to make contact between spacetime curvature and the Newtonian "tidal gravitational field" (gradient of the Newtonian gravitational acceleration).
 In Sec.
-24.6, we shall study a number of mathematical and geometric properties of the tensor field that embodies spacetime curvature: the Riemann tensor.
+25.6, we shall study a number of mathematical and geometric properties of the tensor field that embodies spacetime curvature: the Riemann tensor.
 In Sec.
-24.7, we shall examine "curvature coupling delicacies" that plague the lifting of laws of physics from flat spacetime to curved spacetime.
+25.7, we shall examine "curvature coupling delicacies" that plague the lifting of laws of physics from flat spacetime to curved spacetime.
 In Sec.
-24.8, we shall meet the Einstein field equation, which describes the manner in which spacetime curvature is produced by the total stress-energy tensor of all matter and nongravitational fields.
-In Ex.
-24.15, we shall examine in some detail how Newton's laws of gravity arise as a weak-gravity limit of general relativity.
-Finally, in Sec.
-24.9, we shall examine the conservation laws for energy, momentum, and angular momentum of gravitating bodies that live in "asymptotically flat" regions of spacetime.
+25.8, we shall meet the Einstein field equation, which describes the manner in which spacetime curvature is produced by the total stress-energy tensor of all matter and nongravitational fields.
+In Sec.
+25.9.1, we shall examine in some detail how Newton's laws of gravity arise as a weak-gravity, slow-motion, low-stress limit of general relativity, and in Sec.
+25.9.2, we shall develop an approximation to general relativity valid when gravity is weak but speeds and stresses may be high.
+Finally, in Secs.
+25.9.3 and 25.9.4, we shall examine the conservation laws for energy, momentum, and angular momentum of gravitating bodies that live in "asymptotically flat" regions of spacetime.

-Exercise 24.1 Example: A Special Relativistic, Scalar-Field Theory of Gravity.
-Equation (24.2a) is the field equation for a special relativistic theory of gravity with gravitational potential Φ .
+Exercise 25.1 Example: A Special Relativistic, Scalar-Field Theory of Gravity.

+Equation (25.2a) is the field equation for a special relativistic theory of gravity with gravitational potential Φ .
 To complete the theory one must describe the forces that the field Φ produces on matter.